 Mee Rebus and Mee Siam

 Mee is a Hokkien word for 'noodles' and rebus is a Malay word for 'boiled', thus we can see how different cultures complement and influence each other.The most crucial element in mee rebus is the gravy, which the soul of this deceptively simple dish.
 Traditionally, it is made from a stock base of dried shrimp, tau cheo (fermented soy bean), fresh herbs and spices, which is thickened with mashed sweet potato, thus giving rise to umami flavour.
+The salted fermented soybean create the earthy and rich umami flavour and is used in seasoning in many south-east asian cookings.

 However, different vendors have put their own unique spin on the traditional recipe.
 Some hawker centre stalls are getting creative with menus such as mee rebus tarik and mee rebus with satay for the added protein, and satay is a favourite with many as well.
 Mee rebus with satay may have peanut sauce as well.
 So there is teh-tarik and there is also mee rebus tarik.

-Mee Siam is a popular local dish amongst the Peranakan (Straits Chinese) and the Malays and are enjoyed in Singapore and Malaysia.
-It consists of thin mee or bee hoon rice vermicelli noodles, instead of the thicker yellow noodles, and served in a sweet, sour, and slightly spicy gravy, often garnished with ingredients like hard-boiled eggs, fried tofu, and chives.
+Mee Siam is a popular local dish amongst the Peranakan (Straits Chinese) and the Malays and are enjoyed in both in Singapore and Malaysia.
+It consists of thin mee or rice vermicelli noodles, instead of the thicker yellow noodles, and served in a sweet, sour, and slightly spicy gravy, often garnished with ingredients like hard-boiled eggs, fried tofu, and chives.
 A tangy, slightly spicy broth is made with tamarind, dried shrimp, shallots, garlic, chili, and fermented bean paste known locally as taucheo.

-Mee Siam
+Mee Siam with cut limau kasturi

 The hard-boiled egg and the lime are common features in both mee rebus and mee siam.
 Just like mee rebus, you can find mee siam at many hawkers centres all over Singapore.
 While mee rebus is largely sold by Malay hawkers, mee siam can be found in both Malay and Chinese stalls.
 A plate typically range from $4 to $7, the pricier one for a plate of mee rebus with satay sticks.